musheeza018/fluxwebsite/content/en/flux/installation/configuration/helm-cache.md

 ### Enable Helm repositories caching

-For large Helm repository index files, you can enable caching to reduce the memory footprint of source-controller:
+For large Helm repository index files, you can enable caching to reduce the memory footprint of source-controller.
+To enable Helm repositories caching [during bootstrap](_index.md) add the following patches to the flux-system `kustomization.yaml`:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1